bjornbytes/lovr-docs/guides/Simple_Lighting.md

 >Special note: Casting and converting vec3 and vec4 can be annoying.
 Luckily, GLSL makes this easy by allowing a special .xyz method on vec4 variables that will do this for us, e.g. we could have done: FragmentPos = (lovrModel * vertex).xyz instead and it would perform the same.

 In LÖVR, lovrNormal is defined as the vertex's normal, if one exists.
 Easy - already calculated for us!
+The reason why we multiply it by the lovrNormalMatrix is so the lighting is applied to the final transform value - i.e. the rotation and position as well.

 FragmentPos is less self-explanatory, but what we need to know is that this represents the xyz component of the current vertex of the currently being rendered model (of type lovrModel).
 In other words, a single visible point on the model.